 A. Costs for loss claim liability or other accident-related exposure.
-The following are not Transitway Project costs or operating costs to be paid by Grantor: any loss claim liability or other accident-related exposure beyond the payment of insurance premiums, self-insured retention or deductible, or self-insurance program.
+The following are not Transitway Project costs or operating costs to be paid by Grantor: any loss claim liability or other accident-related exposure beyond the payment of insurance premiums and self-insured retention or deductible.
 Grantor may provide input on Grantee's bus rapid transit insurance-related decision making.

-To the fullest extent permitted by law, Grantee shall defend, indemnify, and save harmless Grantor and Grantor's elected officials, officers, agents, and employees from any loss claim liability or other accident-related exposure beyond the payment of insurance premiums, self-insured retention or deductible, or self-insurance program, including negligent acts or omissions of Grantor or Grantor's elected officials, officers, agents, or employees, arising out of the design, engineering, construction, testing or start-up of the Transitway Project.
+To the fullest extent permitted by law, Grantee shall defend, indemnify, and save harmless Grantor and Grantor's elected officials, officers, agents, and employees from any loss claim liability or other accident-related exposure beyond the payment of insurance premiums and self-insured retention or deductible, including negligent acts or omissions of Grantor or Grantor's elected officials, officers, agents, or employees, arising out of the construction or operation of the Transitway Project.
 Grantee's obligation herein is not a Transitway Project cost nor an Operating Cost to be paid by Grantor.